Maryland approves coronavirus relief bill that would greatly expand Earned Income Tax Credit

 Democrats, who hold supermajorities in both chambers, dropped an effort to include benefits for immigrants without social security numbers, who have weathered the pandemic without qualifying for unemployment or federal aid stimulus checks.

-Hogan said including those residents would “jeopardize”his support.
+Hogan said including those residents would “jeopardize” his support.

 But in a joint statement on Friday afternoon, House Speaker Adrienne A. Jones (D-Baltimore County) and Senate President Bill Ferguson (D-Baltimore City) vowed to expand benefits for undocumented workers and green-card holders in separate legislation they said the General Assembly will pass next week.